 - Book early!
 Pet friendly options are more limited sometimes, so try to plan in advance so you can get the best spot possible and not have to just grab whatever is left.

 - You may pay extra to bring your dog.
-Not every Airbnb host charges a pet fee, but a lot of them do, so make sure to read the fine print, as this will not be in the total cost online.
+Not every Airbnb host or hotel charges a pet fee, but a lot of them do, so make sure to read the fine print, as this will not be in the total cost online.

 This is definitely something we do not do often, as the costs add up and the perk of the van is that we sleep for free 98% of the time, but it is a nice treat every once in a while, especially if we are unsure what to do with Kona.
-But for those of you traveling in a car, you may already be booking an Airbnb for yourself, so it could make it easier to bring your pup with you!
+But for those of you traveling in a car, you may already be booking an Airbnb or hotel for yourself, so it could make it easier to bring your pup with you!

 With a sitter